tracyharton/mgrs/README.rst

 ------------------------------------------------------------------------------

 GeoTrans_ provides C code for converting to and from MGRS, but well, it's C code :).
-This is a simple ctypes_ wrapper around two of the MGRS-related functions in GeoTrans_.
+This is a Xcode static library wrapper for Cocoa use.

 This library has an internal copy of some of the files from GeoTrans_ 2.4.2.